mlvoca/mlvoca.com/README.md

 ---

 ## Notes
-- The endpoint currently works without any kind of rate limit or api key.
+- The endpoint currently works without any kind of rate limit or API key.
 Therefore, it can be used for free without token/call limits.
 - The hardware resources are limited.
 Therefore, responses might be slow or the API might even be temporarily unavailable, especially during times of high usage.
 - We encourage scientific use of this API.
 Researchers, educators, and students from universities or educational institutions are encouraged to utilize this resource for scientific purposes.
 Please reach out to mlvoca@protonmail.com if you are planning to use the API in such a way.
 - Commercial use of this api is not allowed.
 If you are planning on using this API for your business, please contact mlvoca@protonmail.com.